ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

 #### *Multiline statements:*

 ilo li sina delimits statements usings newlines, meaning that statments start and end in a single line.
-However, you can place a backslash at the end of a line to carry the statment over to the next.
+However, you can place a backslash at the end of a line to carry a statement over to the next.

 ```ilo li sina
     abc   \